digitaltwinconsortium/iot-edge-ocpp-central-system/README.md

 The Central System is a server responsible for communicating with charging stations and provides user authentication, billing and charge point reservation services.
 There is a companion dashboard project for this located [here](https://github.com/barnstee/EVChargingDashboard).

-## Setup
+## Deployment

 A deployment manifest for Azure IoT Edge can be found in the /schemas/iotedge folder.
+The cloud connectivity configuration is then automatically received from the Azure IoT Edge runtime.

+## Configuration Settings

+The environment variable "RUN_TESTS" can be set to "1" to run a simulation of 2 charging stations sending messages to the Central Station in an alternating fashion which is useful for testing purposes.